 For many, prayer is one of the most illusive of Christian disciplines.

-And the idea of praying effectively almost seems unattainable as many Christians fall into one of the following prayer traps:
+To pray effectively almost seems unattainable as many Christians fall into one of the following prayer traps:

 - Praying a to-do list to God